kent-cheung-usps/myUITestTool/README.md

 # myUITestTool
-Quick RAD Tools
+Quick RAD Tools: Design and execute specific in Windows Environment.

 ## Summary of extractPasscode.py
-This Python script retrieves a one-time passcode (OTP) from the latest email in Outlook if it matches the subject "[EXTERNAL] USPS.com Multifactor Authentication".
-It:
+This Python script retrieves a one-time passcode (OTP) from the latest email in Classic Outlook via COM object if it matches the subject "[EXTERNAL] USPS.com Multifactor Authentication".

 * Connects to Outlook via win32com.client to access the inbox.
 * Retrieves and sorts emails by time, extracting the latest one.